Asabeneh/30-Days-Of-JavaScript/03_Day/03_booleans_operators_date.md

 ### Getting full year

-Let's extract or get the full from a time object.
+Let's extract or get the full year from a time object.

 ```js
 const now = new Date()